sonicgo2000/simple-sparkjava-freemarker-starter/README.md

 Minimum Required software to run the project

 - Java 8
-- Eclipse (preferably with eGit integration)
+- Eclipse (preferably with Gradle integration)
 - Gradle 4

 ### Installing